shahd-tareq/Bmi-Calculator/README.md

 ## App Features 🚀

-Easy height and weight input
+.Easy height and weight input

-Instant BMI calculation
+.Instant BMI calculation

-Shows your health category
+.Shows your health category

-Helpful and simple tips
+.Helpful and simple tips

-Clean and user-friendly design
+.Clean and user-friendly design

-For help getting started with Flutter development, view the online documentation, which offers tutorials, samples, guidance on mobile development, and a full API reference.
+#### For help getting started with Flutter development, view the [Online Documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.